CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 ID: <your student ID>
 EMAIL: <your email>

-### How to submit your homework
-Instructions on how to submit your assignment will be posted on Piazza on #TODO (updated date)  Wednesday (10/3).

 ## Getting Started
 We strongly recommend that you work on the lab machines ([for remote access--see instructions here](https://docs.google.com/document/d/1AM888aGCagZRQYSY3wgtzboTnHHzLOEnuUgl85_oMJQ/edit?usp=sharing)), but if you choose to work on your own machine, make sure your code runs correctly on ieng6, as that is where we will be testing it.
 Instructions below assume you are using the lab machines.